rayzephyr/Jewelry-Website-/README.md

 # Jewelry-Website-
- A jewelry website using HTML, CSS, JavaScript and PG Admin.
+ A jewelry website using HTML, CSS, JavaScript, PHP and PostgreSQL.